Microsoft Excel Spreadsheet

 What is an XLSX file?

-Spreadsheet created with Microsoft Excel, a program used to create spreadsheets; stores data in worksheets, which contain cells arranged in a grid of rows and columns; may also contain charts, mathematical functions, styles, and formatting; commonly used to store financial data and to create simple or complex mathematical models.
+An XLSX file is an Excel spreadsheet created by Microsoft Excel or exported by another spreadsheet program, such as OpenOffice Calc or Apple Numbers.
+It stores data in worksheets, which contain cells arranged in a grid of rows and columns, and may also contain charts, mathematical functions, styles, and formatting.
+XLSX files are commonly used to store financial data and to save simple or complex mathematical models.

 Each cell in an XLSX spreadsheet may be formatted individually.
-For example, cells may have a number, text, currency, or other format as well as color, border style, custom font, and size.
-Cells may reference other cells to compute a resulting value.
+For example, cells may have a number, text, currency, or another format, as well as color, border style, custom font, and size.
+Cells may also reference other cells to compute a resulting value.

 Workbook1.xlsx - The default filename Microsoft Excel gives to new workbooks beginning with Excel 2007.

 You can open XLSX files with Microsoft Excel in Windows and macOS.
 Excel is the best option for opening XLSX files because it fully supports the formatting of Excel spreadsheets, which includes images, graphs, and spacing of data fields.
 Excel is also available for Android and iOS devices.

 Many other spreadsheet programs can open and edit XLSX files, but they may not fully support the formatting of the original spreadsheets.
 Alternative programs include Corel Quattro Pro (Windows), Apple Numbers (Mac), and OpenOffice Calc (multiplatform).

 You can also open XLSX files with various web programs.
 Google Sheets is a great free option that allows you to upload an XLSX file and view, edit, save, and convert the spreadsheet.